 He has not just raised his status, but also, fulfilled his dream of being useful to his society.
 Looking at the success rate of dragon fruit production, he has planned to expand its area of plantation to another seven acres of his land in future.
 He is looking forward to developing the area into agri-tourism and for the same, he is aiming to meet Chief Minister Yogi Adityanath to propose his idea of agri-tourism in front of him.

-Thus, from this inspirational dragon fruit farming story of Mishra, we can conclude that farming is not a game of traditional practices but a game of brain and new ideas.
+Thus, from Mishra’s inspirational dragon fruit farming story in India, we can conclude that farming is not a game of traditional practices but a game of brain and new ideas.
 You should be smart enough to know what the market wants and how you will be able to provide the same to the market.
 Also, it is always good to experiment with something new by doing proper research.
-Dragon fruit was Mishra’s experiment which turned him into an entrepreneur.
+Dragon fruit in India was Mishra’s experiment which turned him into an entrepreneur.
 What will be yours?

 - Rise Hydroponics: Booming Agri-tech Startup Earning Millions